JoaoHenriqueRX7/oraculo-showcase/README.md

   <strong>An MVP built in partnership with Aya (Vila Velha, Brazil) to empower businesses with custom AI agents</strong>
 </p>

 > ⚠️ **Quick heads-up:** You're looking at the MVP version—meaning functionality beats aesthetics this round.
 So please forgive the plain looks!
-If sleek UI is your thing, I've got better designs waiting in my [portfolio](https://yourportfolio.com/designs). 😉
+I've got a bit more refined works in [portfolio](https://yourportfolio.com/designs). 😉

 ---